mdavoodi/www/source/blog/2015-10-05-hashiconf-wrap-up.html.md

 countries around the world; some attendees reported 48 hours of travel time!
 Our furthest attendees traveled from Japan, Estonia, and India!

-The majority of HashiConf 2015 attendees who completed the surveywere between 31 and 40 years of age.
+The majority of HashiConf 2015 attendees who completed the survey were between 31 and 40 years of age.
 The full breakdown is below.

 <iframe src="https://docs.google.com/spreadsheets/d/1XbkPJWQo0uuYTlZpjRlrqpuIIA3-wY8VJzPxFns28xg/pubchart?oid=1907427423&amp;format=interactive" border="0" height="375" width="610" frameBorder="0" seamless="seamless" class="hashiconf-survey-chart"></iframe>